The dreaded 404 error page.

 Try to put yourself in a visitor’s shoes for a second.

-They arrive on your site and are looking for information on a particular topic or product.
+They arrive on your site and seek information on a particular topic or product.

 They stumble upon a roadblock with an unanticipated 404 page.

-Rather than leaving annoyed, they can simply look up whatever interests them in the search box.
+Rather than annoy them, they can look up whatever interests them in the search box.

 Voila!
 They instantly find other valuable content to quench their thirst.